RN to BSN

 The RN-to-BSN program at Lindenwood University School of Nursing and Allied Health Sciences (SONAHS) meets the needs of nurses who want to advance their educational preparation to a Bachelor of Science in Nursing degree.
 The program is designed for students who have completed a basic nursing degree or diploma or those who are pursuing a basic nursing degree and want to concurrently enroll to begin work toward a BSN.
-The program outcomes reflect the development the expectations of professional nursing practice.
 The Institute of Medicine’s (IOM) Future of Nursing report (2011) calls for at least 80% of practicing professional nurses to be prepared at the baccalaureate level.
 LU’s RN-to-BSN program offers professional nurses in our community the opportunity to expand their educational preparation for practice to be in line with the expectations of our profession and the increasingly complex healthcare environment.